 While hiking the trails of Zion National Park is an unforgettable experience, the environment in the park can be quite harsh at times.
 Each year many people are rescued from the park, so make sure to take careful precautions and heed all warnings before heading out on your hike.

 With all that in mind, here are the Zion National Park hikes we recommend.

 There are a number of easy hikes in Zion National Park.
 Many are great for kids and some are even wheelchair accessible with a bit of assistance.
-All of the following hikes are a great way to experience the nature and culture of Zion National Park in less than 3.5 miles and without gaining more than 100 feet in elevation.
+All of the following hikes are a great way to experience the nature and culture of Zion National Park in less than three-and-half miles and without gaining more than 100 feet in elevation.
 They are also great hikes for those who want to do a bit of hiking in Zion but don’t have much time.

-Pa’rus Trail is 3.5-mile paved trail that winds from South Campground alongside the Virgin River to Canyon Junction.
+Pa’rus Trail is three-and-a-half-mile paved trail that winds from South Campground alongside the Virgin River to Canyon Junction.
 The trail is accessible by wheelchair with some assistance and by stroller.
 The trail has the distinction of being the only trail in the park that allows leashed pets and bicycles.

 Before you start on your hike, be sure to take a stop at the Zion Canyon Visitor Center to use the restroom and fill your water bottle.
 You can find the trailhead from the Visitor Center shuttle stop (Shuttle Stop #1).
 It’s just up the canyon from the Zion Canyon Visitor Center and across the bridge next to South Campground.
 You can also access this trail from the Canyon Junction stop (Shuttle Stop #3) or a short connector trail from the Museum stop (Shuttle Stop #2).
 Be aware, however, that this short connector trail is not accessible by wheelchair, bikes or pets.